Elevation: 3,700 feet (1,250 meters)

 Fry Canyon, forty miles southeast of Hite Marina on Utah Highway 95, was once a busy hub of uranium mining.

 In the southeast corner of Utah, Lake Powell sparkles like a jewel in the heart of canyon country.
 The lake is an oasis of relaxation and adventure for millions of annual visitors seeking world-class fishing, boating, water sports, beaches, canyons, and scenery.
-Nearly 2,000 miles of shoreline surrounds the 186-mile lake, the second largest man-made reservoir in the U.S. The lake was created in 1963 as part of the Glen Canyon Dam project, and is named for John Wesley Powell who led significant expeditions in the region during the 1860s.
+Nearly 2,000 miles of shoreline surrounds the 186-mile long lake, the second largest man-made reservoir in the U.S. The lake was created in 1963 as part of the Glen Canyon Dam project, and is named for John Wesley Powell who led significant expeditions in the region during the 1860s.

 Lake Powell sits at an elevation 3,700 feet and is surrounded by a dramatic backdrop of deep sandstone walls.
 The best way to see Lake Powell is from the water, whether taking a boat tour to Rainbow Bridge National Monument, exploring the intriguing lake canyons by sea kayak, renting a houseboat, or launching a private boat to fish for bass, crappie, and bluegill.
 Six marinas around the lake give access to Lake Powell.